Canada Day

 Is there any parking restrictions on the roads?

-Special event and/or no parking will be in effect along Patterson Ave as well as Central Boulevard (between Patterson and Willingdon avenues), as well as the north side of Beresford Street from Willingdon to Patterson, and parts of Olive and Wilson Avenues that connect to Central Boulevard.
+Special event and/or no parking will be in effect along Patterson Ave as well as Central Boulevard (between Patterson and Willingdon avenues), as well as Beresford Street from Willingdon to Patterson, and parts of Olive and Wilson Avenues that connect to Central Boulevard.
 These restrictions will be in effect from 12:01 am on July 1 to noon on July 2.

 We ask that you please modify your parking and travel plans to avoid the road closures and parking restrictions on July 1.